Amazon FBA Fees Explained: 2026 Beginner Guide

 FBM works best for sellers with existing warehouse space and shipping operations.
 This option gives complete control over inventory and shipping methods.

-The basic selling fees remain the same as FBA in 2025.
+The core selling-plan and referral-fee rules still matter whether you use FBA or fulfill orders yourself.
 The key difference is avoiding storage and fulfillment charges from Amazon.

 FBM sellers must handle: